joeytwiddle/markdown2presentation/javascript_weird_and_wonderful.md

       doFrame();
     }

-    // Base position on time, always in the right place.
+Calculate your position based on the current time, and you will always be in the right place.